danielaparker/jsoncons/README.md

     json b = json::make_array(); // Using factory method
     json c(json::an_array);      // From static data member prototype

-Since C++ has possible order issues with static data memebrs, the jsoncons examples and documentation have been changed to consistently use the other ways, and `json::null`, `json::an_object` and `json::an_array` have been, while still usable, deprecated.
+Since C++ has possible order issues with static data members, the jsoncons examples and documentation have been changed to consistently use the other ways, and `json::null`, `json::an_object` and `json::an_array` have been, while still usable, deprecated.

 ## Using the jsoncons library